No health emergency but virus hits politics in EU's heart

 Lawmakers, meanwhile, bickered over who is responsible in the almost empty house.

 “Europe has been totally absent.
-Brussels did nothing to help the situation in Italy and in many other countries,” said Italian parliamentarian Mara Bizzotto.
+Brussels did nothing to help the situation in Italy and in many other countries,” Italian parliamentarian Mara Bizzotto said.
 Rather than dealing with arrivals from China and other places, she said, Europe simply treated many northern Italians “as if they had the plague.”

 Ljudmila Novak, a lawmaker from neighboring Slovenia, said: “I have heard colleagues from Italy blaming the EU for everything it’s failed to do.
 But has Italy perhaps not failed in its duties to combat the virus.”